CaptainCodeman/svelte-api-keys/README.md

 // the manager is used by the handler, but will also be use when generating and listing API key info to the user
 // which is why it's exported.
 The store is independent to the token bucket storage - the in-memory implementation
-// is only suitable for development and testing, persistent implementations are available for Redis or Firestore export const manager = new KeyManager(new InMemoryKeyStore())
+// is only suitable for development and testing, persistent implementations are available for Redis or Firestore.
+// when using a database key-store, consider wrapping it with an LruCacheKeyStore to improve performance
+// optionally pass the key byte length to use (default 32 for 256 bits).
+Lower values will create shorter key strings export const manager = new KeyManager(new InMemoryKeyStore(), 16)

 // the handle function allows the API system to hook into the SvelteKit request pipeline
 // it will extract the API key from the request, validate & retrieve the key info for it